emirsagit/search-bar/README.md

-# Modal
+# Javascript Live Search

-> It's a search bar.
-It's running locally for searching in a JavaScript array.
-You can easily change its logic if you want to get data from an API.
+> It's a simple reusable search bar.
+In current logic, it's running for searching in an unordered list.
+You can easily change its logic if you want to live search on the current page for another element.

 ![screenshot](./app_screenshot.png)